BuchPa/NumSim16/README.md

 ## Disabling live visualisation
 Run scons again with the parameter visu turned off.
 E.g. ```scons visu=0```.
 After that, execute the program like normal.

-## Using the output
-The output (as VTK files) can be visualized and analyzed by programs such as paraview.
-Since the parallel computation creates files for each processor and each frame, the files must be grouped together.
-Paraview can do this automatically when the correct node in the "Load" function is selected.
-The naming scheme of the (partial) VTK files is ```field_a_b```, where a is the frame number and b is the process number.

-Therefore, to load all frames and stich the data together from each of the process subdomains, select the ```field``` node (usually at the top) when loading files with Paraview.